-Commitments will continue in FFY 2018.
+Commitments will continue in FFY 2015.
 DVR's role in transition at both the systemic and service delivery levels are identified in the Interagency Agreement with the state's DPI and DHS.
-The agreement
+The agreement facilitates the development of a coordinated service plan in support of the student's long-term employment and independent living.
 The agreement, along with the TAG developed by the three agencies which puts the agreement into practice, specifies outreach provisions, lead agency responsibilities, and how students with disabilities who are not in special education programs can access VR services.
 The agreement describes the roles and responsibilities of DPI, DVR, and DHS with respect to transition services.